dormant-chicken/sortty/README.md

 [ fill ] is 0 (AKA False), meaning that the program will not ignore the values above and use the highest possible array size and array range, limited by the size of the screen.

+[ reversed ] is 0 (AKA False), so the program will not sort from greatest to least, but least to greatest.

+[ show_info ] is 1 (AKA True), so the program will show the sorting information after sorting

 [ wait_time ] waits 0.01 seconds before refreshing the screen.

 [ algorithm ] uses the bubblesort algorithm, but available algorithms are: bogosort, bubblesort, mergesort, insertionsort, and quicksort